eduvpn/documentation/MONITORING.md

 **NOTE** this format is NOT stable and SHOULD NOT be relied on for further scripting!

+If you want to see an aggregate of the number of connected clients, you can use
+this:

+    $ sudo vpn-server-api-status | cut -d ',' -f 2 | awk '{sum+=$1}END{print sum}'

-There is a special `--alert` flag that only shows lines where the percentage of IP space being used is above 90%.
+Furthermore, there is a special `--alert` flag that only shows lines where the percentage of IP space being used is above 90%.
 You can use that from `cron` to send out alerts when the IP space is about to be depleted.

     MAILTO=admin@example.org
     */5 * * * * /usr/bin/vpn-server-api-status --alert